Indiana police find body of girl who was missing since 2016, man arrested - NewsBreak

 Why you should expect your phone bill to cost more starting this month

-Texans should expect to pay more for their phone service on their August bills.
+Texans should expect to pay more for their phone service on their bills starting this August.
 The Public Utility Commission of Texas voted to increase service fund subsidies from 3.3 percent to 24 percent in July.
 The new rate took effect on August 1.
-The increase will likely add at least a...
+The increase will likely add at...

 Comments / 0